 This is one of those recipes!

-Miso-Glazed Eggplant comes together in under 30 minutes.
+Miso Eggplant comes together in under 30 minutes.
 Serve it on the side with Asian Beef and Shishito Pepper Skewers or with rice or quinoa as part of an Asian-inspired meatless meal.

 Let's make it!

-How to Make Miso-Glazed Eggplant:
+How to Make Miso Eggplant:

 Recipe Ingredients:

-Here’s everything you’ll need to make this miso eggplant recipe along with how to prep.
+Here’s everything you’ll need to make this miso eggplant recipe, along with how to prep.
 See the recipe card below for the exact quantities.

-- Eggplant: I used Japanese eggplant in this recipe but you can use almost any type of eggplant such as regular globe/American eggplant which is found in any grocery store.
-Japanese eggplant is deep purple, long and slender with delicate skin and a mild flavor.
+- Eggplant: I used Japanese eggplant in this recipe, but you can use almost any type of eggplant, such as regular globe/American eggplant, which is found in any grocery store.
+Japanese eggplant is deep purple, long and slender, with delicate skin and a mild flavor.

 - Miso Paste: Miso is basically fermented soybean paste.
 There are three major types of miso: White miso (shiro miso), yellow miso (shinshu miso) and red miso (aka miso).
-For this recipe, I used white miso which is less salty than yellow or red because it's not fermented as long.
-Here's more information on the various types of miso from The Spruce Eats.
-Miso has many uses and lasts a long time in the refrigerator so it's an Asian staple ingredient worth keeping around.
+I used white miso for this recipe, which is less salty than yellow or red because it’s not fermented as long.
+Here’s more information on the various types of miso from The Spruce Eats.
+Miso has many uses and lasts a long time in the refrigerator so it’s an Asian staple ingredient worth keeping around.

 - Mirin: Mirin is sweet rice wine and can be found near the other Asian pantry ingredients.
-If you can't find it or don't wish to buy it, add 1 teaspoon of granulated sugar to 2 tablespoons of dry white wine.
-NO-ALCOHOLIC SUBSTITUTE: Use 2 tablespoons of rice vinegar with 1 teaspoon of granulated sugar.
+If you can’t find it or don’t wish to buy it, add 1 teaspoon of granulated sugar to 2 tablespoons of dry white wine.
+NON-ALCOHOLIC SUBSTITUTE: Use 2 tablespoons of rice vinegar with 1 teaspoon of granulated sugar.

 Step-By-Step Instructions: